Caleb Gardner: Revolutionary War

 Gardner temporarily ceased his prolific triangle trade activities just before the Revolutionary War.
 In late 1775, he raised a company of militiamen.
 He was assigned with this company to Colonel William Richmond's Regiment.
 He became major and was promoted to lieutenant colonel on Aug.
 19, 1776.
-He became member of the council of war and of the Rhode Island state government.
+He became a member of the council of war and of the Rhode Island state government.

 He resided in Newport in 1778, when the French squadron under Count d'Estaing was blockaded there by the greatly superior British fleet under Admiral Howe.
 A sudden and dense fog prevented an immediate attack by the English, but they occupied both entrances to the harbor and waited for daylight.

 Looking through a spyglass from his housetop, Captain Gardner noted the disposition of the hostile fleets.
 As soon as it was dark, he rowed himself to the ship of the French admiral and offered to pilot him to a safe position.
 He steered the admiral's ship through a channel that he had known from boyhood.
 The other vessels, with all lights extinguished, followed singly in his wake.
 After piloting the French beyond the enemy and to clear water, he returned to the island.
 He reached his own house before daylight.
 When the fog lifted, he was among the groups along the waterfront who marveled at the disappearance of the French fleet.

 Count d'Estaing's report of the affair to Louis XVI was confidential, since its disclosure would have exposed Gardner to the dangerous displeasure of the English government and of the Tory element in Rhode Island.
 However, through his ambassador in the United States, the Chevalier de la Luzerne, the King sent a substantial sum of money to Gardner.
 With it, he bought an estate near Newport and built a house upon it, which later became known as "Bateman's."